|Ed's Process Control Training Resources.All weld Programs.||

 heat treatable or none heat treatable aluminum alloys, the differences between

 MIG and TIG heat affected weld zones (HAZ) and the base metal affected by the weld heat can be significant.

+Alum Designations.
 Aluminum alloys can be classified by a temper designation.

 T = Thermally treated,